 History: The study of past events or people History is a subject that we study in school.
 We study the history of civilizations, important people, or topics, like the history of art.
 We only use the word history when referring … Continue reading History vs. Story: What’s the Difference?

-These three verbs are often confusing, especially when it comes to past tense forms and pronunciation.
+Three verbs that are often confusing for English students are feel, fall, and fill, especially when it comes to past tense forms and pronunciation.
 Let’s look at the differences and practice using them.
-Fall Fall has an "Aww" sound.
-Practice the following sentence: Aww, did the baby fall?
-Feel Feel has a hard EEE sound.
-You need to smile when you say this … Continue reading Tricky Verbs: Fall, Feel, Fill
+Feel Feel has a hard EEE sound. … Continue reading 3 Confusing Verbs and How To Pronounce Them: Feel, Fall, and Fill

 Take a few minutes to think about the verb TO TAKE.
 To Take literally means “to bring something with you.”
 Take an umbrella, or take a book to read, for example.
-However, many other activities use this verb, even though you are not really "taking" anything.
-Here are some of the more commons expressions that are formed with take.
-Take … Continue reading Visual Vocabulary – Common English Expressions with TAKE
+However, many other activities use this verb, even though you are not … Continue reading Visual Vocabulary – Common English Expressions with TAKE